privatemonkey/pxweb-scb-style/README.md

 # PxWeb SCB style

-This repo is an attempt to create an alternativ design for PX Web that is simple to maintain and customize.
+This repo is contains an alternativ design for PX Web.

+The goal for this repo is a setup that is easy to customize and simple to maintain.

 ## Constrains